miklevin/MikeLev.in/_posts/2024-10-03-notebooks-to-fasthtml.md

 extension of Python as an honorary member of the short stack.
 And in a similar sense, I'm adding Nix and NixOS as an honorary extension of Linux.

+## Adding FastHTML Stack to Multi-OS Notebook for Clean Development

 Now, with this multi-OS Notebook-friendly Nix Flake in-hand, it's time to add short stack web development capabilities, FastHTML in particular.
 I've frankly already done this on vastly more complex versions of this nix flake documented earlier in this blog.
 Only now, I'm going to do it cleanly and cautiously so I don't lose control due to AI meandering.
 So I've already attended to all the data science stuff.
 Technically, I could do a few more things to ensure the cuda components I took the time to make sure were active actually get used by the pandas stuff that could benefit from it, but that requires a few conditional pip installs and could be a rabbit hole.

+## To Stream or Not to Stream is Not The Question

 I have to finish fleshing out the main component pieces.
 I already decided I'm using FastHTML for all the reasons discussed earlier in this blog, but when I implemented my first web app in it, I was going fast and furious and ended up using something called ZeroMQ, for zero-wait message queue, or just zmq for